-Dual Credit For Parents
+Dual Credit Program Benefits

 As a parent, each day you are helping your child to make important decisions about their future.
 We know that you probably have many questions as to why your child should enroll in dual credit courses.
 Below we explain several of the advantages associated with taking courses at the college during their high school experience.